pasgabriele/outdoor-alexa-th-sensor/README.md

 # outdoor-alexa-th-sensor

-This sketch is used to create an outdoor battery powered temperature & humidity sensor compatible with Amazon Alexa.
+This device is an outdoor battery powered temperature & humidity sensor compatible with Amazon Alexa.
+To permit Amazon Alexa integration is used the Sinric Pro service (https://sinric.pro).

+## Features

+1 Battery powered
+2 Compatible with Amazon Alexa
+3 Configurable Deep Sleep time to save battery life

 ## Hardware